 Stock volume is loaded with valuable insights into the movement of stocks.
 Unlocking this value takes practice.
 But knowing a little bit about technical analysis will go a long way when using volume as an indicator in your trading.

-A few helpful volume indicators to look at are average volume, price/ volume divergences, and on balance volume.
+A few helpful volume indicators to look at are average volume, price/ volume divergences, and on-balance volume.

 Volume alone is just a number.
 One million shares traded a day may be high for one stock but low for another.

 GM has an average daily volume of over 8 million.
-Jack in the Box on the other hand has an average daily volume of half a million.
+Jack in the Box, on the other hand, has an average daily volume of half a million.
 So 1 million shares of Jack in the Box traded in a day doesn’t mean the same thing as 1 million shares of GM.

 The average volume of a stock over a period of time is the total volume in that period divided by the length of that period.
-You want to compare volume to recent time frames as the volume from years ago may not relate to the volume today.
+You want to compare the volume to recent time frames as the volume from years ago may not relate to the volume today.